ssanj/purs/README.md

 In the later versions of macos, you can't just download and run an executable.
 Macos will complained that it hasn't been signed and won't allow you to open it.

 To get around this you can override this behaviour under under **System Preferences** > **Security & Privacy**.
 Select **App Store and identified developers** under allowed apps.
 If you ran `purs` and it was blocked, it should be listed here now.
 Chose to allow purs.
+This [article](https://osxdaily.com/2021/08/30/fix-mac-app-cant-be-opened-because-it-was-not-downloaded-from-app-store-error/) from OSXDaily goes into more detail.

 If you don't want to do any of this jugglery (and who would blame you?), build `purs` from source.